kylemanna/fssh/README.md

 Utilities
 ---------
+* <code>fssh</code> - create a forwarding ssh connection for use with ui_copy and ui_paste.
+In addition to creating the port forward, the ssh operation should operate transparently.

-* ui_copy - copy data from stdin to the local or remote GUI copy-paste buffer
+* <code>ui_copy</code> - copy data from stdin to the local or remote GUI copy-paste buffer
-* ui_paste - copy data from the local or remote GUI copy-paste buffer to stdout
+* <code>ui_paste</code> - copy data from the local or remote GUI copy-paste buffer to stdout